 The goal for this section of the route was to enjoy it's beauty, but to do it in a timely fashion.
 Secondly, to do it as minimally as possible without compromising my personal safety.

-The only footwear that I wore were my Luna Sandals for most of this route and Vibram Five Finger Seeya's which I used for a good section of snow traverse.
+The only footwear that I wore were my Luna Sandals for most of this route and Vibram Five Finger Seeya which I used for a good section of snow traverse.

-My gear consited of Gossamer Gear Backpack and Shelter, Sawyer Squeeze Filter screwed onto bottled water container and other small items.
+My gear consisted of Gossamer Gear Backpack and Shelter, Sawyer Squeeze Filter screwed onto bottled water container and other small items.
 The pack came in just over 9 lbs base weight, by adding ice ax and bear can it was over 12 lbs.

 I used the Olympic Mountain Climbers Guide as the basic blueprint of this route.
 This traverse crescents around Mt.
-Olympus and can also be seen all the way across the horizon from the visitor center at Huricane Ridge in the Olympic National Park.
+Olympus and can also be seen all the way across the horizon from the visitor center at Hurricane Ridge in the Olympic National Park.

 After leaving the Sol Duc area, the trail turns into a traverse until after you drop down the Elwha Snow Finger.
 This body of snow is also where the Elwha River starts.